spec-first/connexion/README.rst

 We welcome your ideas, issues, and pull requests.
 Just follow the usual/standard GitHub practices.

-For easy development, install connexion in editable mode with the :code:`tests` extra, and install the pre-commit hooks to automatically run black formatting and static analysis checks.
+For easy development, install connexion using poetry with all extras, and install the pre-commit hooks to automatically run black formatting and static analysis checks.

 .. code-block:: bash

-    pip install -e .[tests]
+    poetry install --all-extras
     pre-commit install

 You can find out more about how Connexion works and where to apply your changes by having a look